 Export Mailbox Command Not Recognized in Exchange 2013 / 2010

 To Move user Mailbox database from Exchange, Administrator uses Powershell Command, But some user gets error prompt message with error code “the term ‘New-MailboxExportRequest’ is not recognized as the name of a cmdlet, function, script file, or operable program.” while using the command “New-Mailbox ExportRequest” to migrate Exchange user mailboxes.

 Root Cause of “Export Mailbox Command Not Recognized” Error

 While using Power-shell command in the Exchange management console, the administrator needs to careful, since mostly this error occurs due to the following reason.

 b) Permission Not granted to the user to Export Exchange mailboxes via Power Shell.

 d) Incorrect path of Destination Folder, where Administrator needs to stores resulted in the file in.pst file format.

-b) Incorrect path of Destination Folder, where Administrator needs to stores resulted in the file in.pst file format.
-Exchange user can fix this not recognized command error using some manual approaches, follow the correct commands and permission which is given below such as:
+1. Incorrect path of Destination Folder, where Administrator needs to stores resulted in the file in.pst file format.
+Exchange user can fix this not recognized command error by inserting the right path of the destination folder.